Admin Policy Enforcement#

 }

-Implement an admin policy package#
+Implement an admin policy#

 Admin policies are implemented by extending the sky.AdminPolicy interface: